 We know, viruses—especially new ones that spread quickly—are unsettling.
 Like most people aware of the novel coronavirus disease (COVID-19) outbreak, you’re probably eager to avoid any contact with the virus whatsoever.
 Does that mean you should avoid traveling to Japan?
 Only you, dear reader, can decide that.
-However, the intention of this article is to arm you with the information to make an informed decision.
+Unless you are on the list of 50 or so nationalities that are currently banned from entering Japan (see below for the full list).
+In this case, the Japanese government made this decision for you – in effect until further notice.
+However, if you are among those who still have the choice to travel, the intention of this article is to arm you with the best knowledge to make an informed decision.

 Japan coronavirus cases

-As of March 31, 2020, Japan’s Ministry of Health, Labour and Welfare reports around 2000 cases of COVID-19.
-That number excludes the several hundred cases from the Diamond Princess cruise ship that was quarantined in Yokohama Bay (link in Japanese).
+As of April 9, 2020, Japan’s Ministry of Health, Labour and Welfare reports 4667 cases of COVID-19.
 See the case tracker below for up-to-date-figures in Japan.

-Japan is taking a proactive approach to limiting the spread of the virus by isolating known cases and by banning foreign nationals who have been to the US, China, South Korea, Iran and most European countries in the last 14 days.
+Japan is taking a proactive approach to limiting the spread of the virus by isolating known cases and by banning foreign nationals who have been to the US, Canada, New Zealand, Australia, China, South Korea, Iran and most European countries in the last 14 days.
+See all countries on the entry ban list here (in effect since April 3, 2020).

 Prime Minister Abe has asked that all city-run schools (from elementary to high school) to close until May 5, 2020.
 Japanese leaders have only recently called for increased “social distancing”—efforts to curb the spread of the disease through limiting social interaction.
 That call has gone unanswered for the most part, at least in Tokyo.
 There has been some effort though by cancellations and closures of the majority of cherry blossom viewing festivals, business events and other social gatherings throughout March or until further notice.